leontxliang/FPTD/python_src/README.md

 ## Overview

 FPTD is a privacy-preserving truth discovery system for crowdsensing applications.
-It uses secure multi-party computation (MPC) based on Shamir's secret sharing scheme to protect user privacy while aggregating crowdsourced data.
+This implementation uses NumPy vectorized operations for efficient computation of the CRH (Conflict Resolution on Heterogeneous Data) algorithm.

 ## Project Structure